-When implementing BYOD policy for employee monitoring purposes, it’s important to take into account both: privacy concerns by employees and data security protection by the company.
+When implementing the BYOD policy for employee monitoring purposes, it’s important to take into account both: privacy concerns by employees and data security protection by the company.

 As discussed in the New York Law Journal, Dec.
 3, 2012 edition, when implementing BYOD policies and perform legal employee monitoring, companies SHOULD:

-Respect employees’ privacy regulated by relevant laws
+1. Respect employees’ privacy by following relevant laws

-- Any monitoring policy should identify the types of devices to which it may be applied;
+- Any monitoring policy should identify the types of devices to which it may be applied.

-- Another aspect of the BYOD policy is to agree consistent with the company software that could be used on personal devices to perform work responsibilities;
+- Another aspect of the BYOD policy is to agree consistent with the company software that could be used on personal devices to perform work responsibilities.

-State security measures the company may take to protect its data
+2. State security measures the company may take to protect its data

-- To check whether corporate data is protected while employees use their personal devices at work, its IT department may run a security protocol from time to time;
+- To check whether corporate data is protected while employees use their personal devices at work, its IT department may run a security protocol from time to time.

-- Another detail which should not be missed is asking employees to backup their personal information before cooperating with the IT department, to avoid any privacy expectations.
+- Another detail which should not be missed is asking employees to back up their personal information before cooperating with the IT department, to avoid any privacy expectations.

 - It is advisable to acknowledge a zone of privacy and a zone of monitoring in a BYOD policy.
-For example, working hours, employee misconduct investigation, breach of contract, – could be enumerated as occasions for monitoring.
+For example, working hours, employee misconduct investigation, breach of contract, – could be enumerated as reasons for monitoring.

 - To prevent unauthorized access, devices must be password protected.
-Trustworthy passwords could be ensured through password applications downloads provided by the company IT department;
+Trustworthy passwords could be ensured through password applications downloads provided by the company IT department.

-Well-crafted BYOD policy eliminates privacy expectations by employees.
+Well-drafted BYOD policy eliminates privacy expectations by employees.